discoleo/R/Chemistry/Immuno.Thymus.md

 ### Issues: Promiscuous Gene Expression

-Transcribing randonm genes from the genome is both dangerous and unlikely to play any physiologic roles.
-There are no mechanisms in a eukariotic cell to transcribe some random gene and localize the resulting protein to some impermeable compartment: such randomly-expressed proteins may dysregulate any of the intra-cellular processes (e.g. nuclear transcription, cytoskeleton, metabolic pathways, cell division), thereby severly perturbing the cellular homeostasis.
+Transcribing random genes from the genome is both dangerous and unlikely to play any physiologic roles.
+There are no mechanisms in a eukaryotic cell to transcribe some random gene and localize the resulting protein to some impermeable compartment: such randomly-expressed proteins may dysregulate any of the intra-cellular processes (e.g. nuclear transcription, cytoskeleton, metabolic pathways, cell division), thereby severely perturbing the cellular homeostasis.
 The logical conclusion dictates that the mechanism of promiscuous gene expression does not play any physiologic role.

 It may be purely an artifact of the cell preparation procedures or of some other techniques performed in the lab.